 The day before you plan to make the pizza, place the frozen dough in the fridge to defrost for 8-12 hours.
 Remove from the dough 30 minutes before baking and then shape the dough per the instructions in the recipe card.

-Homemade pizza dough will keep frozen for 3-4 months.
+Homemade pizza dough can be frozen for 3-4 months.

-Unfortunately, this recipe cannot be made without yeast.
+Unfortunately, this pizza recipe cannot be made without yeast.

 - First add the warmed water and yeast to the mixing bowl and mix together.
 Let sit to proof the yeast for around 5 minutes.
 The yeast is ready when it is producing bubbles and the water is cloudy.